net-cat/kiosk-scripts/README.md

 1. The kiosk user will automatically log in on boot.
 2. run_kiosk will launch xscreensaver.
-3. run_kiosk will launch connect_kiosk_wifi.
+3. run_kiosk will launch connect_wifi.
 4. Once the initialization has run, the following steps will run in a loop:
    1. Firefox profile is erased.
-   2. Stored firefox profile is restored (if present in kiosk-firefox.tbz.)
+   2. Firefox is launched with the homepage in profiles.json
-   3. Firefox is launched in private browsing mode with the sites specified in kiosk.conf
+   3. xdotool sends an F11 keystroke to Firefox.
+(Fullscreen.)
    4. Wait until firefox closes.
 5. If xscreensaver activates, firefox will be killed (and the loop above will run again.)